ArinPrajapati19/ai-honeypot-system/README.md

 🛡️ AI Honeypot (Cowrie-Based SSH Honeypot)

+## ⚠️ Important Note

+This project requires Cowrie to be installed and running with JSON logging enabled.

+If you encounter this error:

+Error: The file 'var/log/cowrie/cowrie.json' was not found.

+Make sure to enable JSON logging in Cowrie:

+[output_jsonlog]
+enabled = true
+logfile = var/log/cowrie/cowrie.json

 A realistic SSH honeypot built using Cowrie, designed to simulate vulnerable systems, capture attacker behavior, and analyze intrusion patterns safely.

 📌 Overview